Planning for the future, experiencing life changes and gaining skills and knowledge for independence is an important time in any young person’s life.

 Things you might be thinking about and planning for could include:

-- Independent living: Thinking about where you would like to live and the support available.
+- Independent living: thinking about travel, where you would like to live and participating in society.

-- Health: How you stay in good health in adult life and what support is available.
+- Health and wellbeing: how you stay in good health in adult life and what support is available.

 Get support from the Preparing for Adulthood Team